-Ocean views, sugar-cane fields, wildlife and year-round access make for the ideal trip on a motorcycle in Florida.
+Ocean views, sugar-cane fields, wildlife and year-round access make for the ideal Florida motorcycle trip.

 Florida roads for motocyclists aren't known for death-defying twists and turns, and we prefer to keep things at sea level.